-Our Student Affairs and Campus Ministry staff help guide our students through co-curricular and faith-based initiatives that help transform students from youthful seekers to independent actors who are women and men for and with others.
+Our Student Affairs and Campus Ministry staff help guide our students through co-curricular and faith-based initiatives that help transform students from youthful seekers to independent actors who are persons for and with others.

 And, yes, the support of all the above is indeed critical to our success.
 Necessary, through the lens of St. Ignatius’ magis — that restless desire to do better, for others.

 Speaking of St. Ignatius, none of us can go forth and set the world on fire without the tinder, kindling, and fuel to help the fires flourish: Could our benefactors — anybody who has donated to our institution — please stand.

 The state of our university is strong, vibrant.
 But to keep evolving, succeeding, and thriving, we require a harmonizing force: Creative Collaboration.